bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 Ranges can also accept a min and max property that allow you to specify the edges of the plot that you do not want the user to be able to pan/zoom beyond.
-By default, Bokeh will set these to the max and min of your data.

 .. _userguide_plotting_axis_types: